sslover/designing-for-data-personalization/week8/mongoose-cheatsheet.md

 Common methods for interacting with Mongodb via Mongoose.

-There are 4 core activities:
+There are 4 core activities you'll do when interacting with your database:
 * Creating
 * Retrieving
 * Updating